cardosolucas1/Eduplaytion-challenge/README.md

 ## The Exercise

-Numetry is an EdTech company that is built to help kids and Teachers to find out and keep kinds having fun learning.
-Based on that we need to build a Web Panel to Teachers see and understand the student's progress and also create exercises based in the mini-games skills.
+Numetry is an educational platform created by Eduplaytion, an EdTech company based in Norway.
+Our company mission is to build innovative web-based tools for teachers and engaging video games for pupils to help teach abstract concepts in Mathematics.
+For our Front-end Web Developer position, we are building a suite of tools for schools and teachers that shows pupil progress over times and other teaching aides.

-To help us with this challenge we need to hire developers that must demonstrate an ability to read existing code and write new code using ReactJs, JS ES6+, Typescript and CSS.
-For that reason, this exercise provides boilerplate code that you are expected to extend and utilize in your solution.
+It is expected that the developer is able to demonstrate an ability to read existing code and write new code using React.js, Typescript and CSS.
+Due to those requirements, this exercise provides boilerplate code that you are expected to extend and utilize in your solution.

 This is a pair programming exercise and there is no time limit.
 If you get stuck, ask for help!
 Software development is a collaborative process!
 We are there to help guide you as we come to a solution together.

 ## Set-up Instructions

-Make sure you have `npm > 5` and `node > 14` installed before starting Clone this project: `git clone `
+1. Make sure you have `npm > 5` and `node > 14` installed before starting
+2. Clone this project: `git clone https://github.com/Eduplaytion/numetry-front-end-exercise.git`
-Open the project in VS Code
+3. Open the project in your IDE of choice.
-Open the `project folder` scene in the Scenes folder.

 ## The Goal

 Add the remaining functionality to the Login form found on the `Exercise` scene.
 The functionality that needs added is:
-The ability to define a css style to the login form page considering a responsive layout The ability to login with a valid username and password, save the user profile data in a state manager The ability to print the server error in console with an invalid username and password The ability to get and show the user data profile in a second page after the success login.
+1. Add CSS styling to the Login form while considering responsive design.
+2. The ability to login with a valid username and password and to save the user data in a state manager.
+3. The ability to print the server error in console when receiving an error response code
+4. The ability to get and show the user data profile on a second page after the success login.

 ## Acceptance Criteria

-    You must have to define a style css for the form considering a responsive pabe.
+    You must define a css for the form considering a responsive pabe.
     You must send a `POST` request to the following endpoint: `games/loginFast` When the user clicks the "Login" button, the Login button should be disabled to prevent multiple login attempts.
     When a user enters an invalid username and password, the Login button should enable so the user can try again.